refactorings/anti-copy-paster/README.md

 2. Update documentation in Wiki and in this readmefile.
 3. Make a video of how the plugin works.
 4. Migrate the website repository to a repository in this organization, just like the plugin.
+5. Add artifacts to the website (such as the poster).

 AntiCopyPaster is a plugin for IntelliJ IDEA that tracks the copying and pasting carried out by the developer and suggests extracting duplicates into a new method as soon as they are introduced in the code.